 HOL Eligibility: Employees in positions of .50 FTE or greater (20 hours per week or more) are eligible for paid Holiday benefits.

-HOL Accrual Rates: Holiday benefits (for all categories of eligible UUHC employees) are based on the University's approved list of ten designated holidays (governed by Policy 5-300), thereby accruing at the rate of ten days (80 hours) per year for positions of 1.0 FTE, and prorated accordingly for positions at a lower percentage of FTE (e.g., 40 hours annually for a .5 FTE position).
+HOL Accrual Rates: Holiday benefits (for all categories of eligible Hospitals and Clinics employees) are based on the University's approved list of ten designated holidays (governed by Policy 5-300), thereby accruing at the rate of ten days (80 hours) per year for positions of 1.0 FTE, and prorated accordingly for positions at a lower percentage of FTE (e.g., 40 hours annually for a .5 FTE position).

 Table of PTO Accrual Rates, PTO Accrual Limits, and annual Holidays: